AhmedJarraya999/chattbot-for-order-tracking/ReadMe.txt

 Architeture for the solution

-Diagflow for NLP +  FAST API for Backend Server + MySQL Database
+Dialogflow for NLP +  FAST API for Backend Server + MySQL Database